gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy felt exposed,
 as if a passing ship had caught her sunning herself on the deck of the *Guinevere*.
 Edson just shrugged when she asked about drones.
-"I think they're all busy watchin' each other right now.
+"There's not much we can do about it.
 An' anyway,
-there's not much we can do about it."
+I think they're all busy watchin' each other right now."
 But he did assemble his rifle and sling it over his shoulder, and even when he was pointing out the painted initials of some long ago survey, he kept one eye on the sky.